amacfie/mathtext/info_retrieval/README.md

 Applications:
-* literature review, except symbol-based rather than English-based (which Google does based on PDFs), e.g. seeing what has been done with a given expression
+* literature review, except symbol-based rather than English-based (which Google Search does based on PDFs), e.g. seeing what has been done with a given expression
   * surveying what's known and unknown on a subject
   * locating complete solutions to problems
   * generating ideas/inspiration